 Is there anything in particular that you should avoid?

 When planning for a big event, you should ensure to maintain a healthy diet and watch out for certain food groups which can cause havoc on your skin.
 Reducing your salt intake and avoiding dairy products where possible is beneficial as these can be very inflammatory, possibly triggering breakouts and puffiness.
 You should also reduce the amount of caffeine that you drink as this can cause dark circles under the eyes and can really dehydrate the skin, making it difficult to apply makeup.
 In fact, upping your water intake and taking omega supplements will help your skin look better, and your makeup will apply much better too.

 Keeping your skincare regime consistent in the lead up to an event is also important as switching formulas may trigger a reaction to the skin, which is not what you want when stepping out in front of a camera, whether you’re famous or not!

 Want to know how Victoria Beckham is ageing beautifully?
-Sarah’s got the downlow on her healthy skin maintenance routine…
+Sarah’s got the downlow on VB's healthy skin maintenance routine…